UniversalAlgebra/term-conditions/PITCHME.md

 - Can we efficiently decide whether a finite algebra $\mathbf{A}$ generates a variety with a difference term? <!-- .element: class="fragment" -->

-- We will outline the proof that the answer is "yes." <!-- .element: class="fragment" -->
+- We prove that the answer is "yes" in the idempotent case. <!-- .element: class="fragment" -->

-- Time permitting, we will describe an algorithm for constructing difference terms. <!-- .element: class="fragment" -->
+- Time permitting, we describe an algorithm for constructing difference terms. <!-- .element: class="fragment" -->

 ---